COSC3020/pancake-sort-Mgoodno1/README.md

 Sources:
 Lecture Notes
-ChatGPT for understanding some of asyptotic logic within the algorithm https://dev.to/hagarbarakatt/pancake-sort-2c8f
+ChatGPT for understanding some of asyptotic logic within the algorithm (mainly for the flips because I was overthinking it, so understanding how flips work in comparision with rest of function so then I could evaluate it correctly) https://dev.to/hagarbarakatt/pancake-sort-2c8f

 # Plagarism Statement